PedroAlvesBS/ElectricalConsumptionForecast/README.md

 The data is in the project with the label 'Data.csv' and was formatted by ourselves ([EPE](https://www.epe.gov.br/pt/publicacoes-dados-abertos/publicacoes/consumo-de-energia-eletrica)).

-It comprehends monthly data of power in Mega Watt Hour from January - 2004 to December - 2021, in a total of 216 records.
+It comprehends monthly records of power in Mega Watt Hour from January - 2004 to December - 2021, in a total of 216 records.

 ## Execution